Koromix/rygel/web/koromix.dev/pages/index.md

 Find out more on the [page dedicated to Koffi](koffi).

-## Rekord
+## Rekkord

-Rekord is a multi-platform **backup tool with deduplication and asymmetric encryption**, with support for local and remote storage back-ends.
+Rekkord is a multi-platform **backup tool with deduplication and asymmetric encryption**, with support for local and remote storage back-ends.

-Find out more on the [page dedicated to Rekord](rekord).
+Find out more on the [page dedicated to Rekkord](rekkord).

 ## TyTools